Market veteran Mitessh Thakkar recommends trading in these stocks

 Thakkar’s stock recommendations for today's trade are:

-- Vedanta is a 'buy' with a stop of Rs 68 and a target price of Rs 75.
+- Mothson Sumi System is a 'buy' with a stop loss of Rs 60 and a target price of Rs 70.

-- Sun TV Network is a 'buy' with a stop loss of Rs 314.9 and a target price of Rs 340.
+- Bandhan Bank is a 'buy' with a stop loss of Rs 187 and a target price of Rs 206.